Frank Carrodus

 Frank Carrodus (born 31 May 1949) is an English former professional footballer who played as a winger.
 In his career Carrodus played in the Football League for Manchester City, Aston Villa, Wrexham, Birmingham City and Bury.

 Manchester City

 Carrodus had to compete with Francis Lee for a place in the City team for the 1974 League Cup Final.
 Lee was declared fit and manager, Ron Saunders dropped Carrodus to the subs bench.

 Aston Villa

-Saunders and Carrodus both moved to Villa.
-This time Carrodus was to feature in the first two matches of the 1977 League Cup Final.
-But he missed out on the victory game having torn knee ligaments in a match against Derby following the first Replay.
+When Saunders moved to Villa, he bought Carrodus for £90,000 to fill the gap in midfield left by the sale of Bruce Rioch.
+Carrodus played in the 1975 Football League Cup final.
+He was to feature in the first two matches of the 1977 League Cup Final but missed out on the victory game having torn knee ligaments in a match against Derby following the first Replay.

 Carrodus suffered further injuries in the 1978–79 season.
 He had already missed four games with a thigh strain when a cartilage operation in October sidelined him for two months.